 The typical drone arrangement of Scottish Smallpipes is Bass - Baritone - Tenor, (A/E/a) but can be Bass - Tenor - Tenor as with the Highland Pipes.
 You can also have x4 drones playing Bass - Baritone - Tenor - Alto (A/E/a/e).

-The pipes are completely hand-made by me using the finest materials.
-Nothing is bought-in except the raw materials which means that I retain complete quality control over everything I make.
+The pipes are completely hand-made by me individually, using the finest materials.
+Nothing is bought-in except the raw materials and bags, which means that I retain complete quality control over everything I make.
 This ensures that you receive a finished product of the highest standard.
-Amongst other things my reputatuon is built upon my attention to detail and finish and together with my unwavering commitment to customer care and service this guarantees you the customer a first class product.
+Amongst other things, my reputation is built upon my uncompromising attention to detail and ' finish' and together with my unwavering commitment to customer care and service this guarantees you, the customer, a first class product.

 My standard wood is African Blackwood generally thought of as 'the' wood for Bagpipes.
 You can however order your pipes made from any wood, such as Cocobolo, which is a beautiful deep red with a lovely pronounced grain, Ebony or indeed any wood of your choice.
 If this is what you require please enquire with me for price and availability.

-Mounts can be made from imitation ivory (ivorine), black Buffalo Horn or contrasting woods e.g Cocobolo or Boxwood.
+Mounts are usually made from imitation ivory (ivorine), but black Buffalo Horn or contrasting woods e.g Cocobolo or Boxwood.
 Mammoth Ivory is also available to special order.
 Please enquire with me for price and availability.

-Fully mounted sets: 1,430 Euro : African Blackwood, Reid style decorated ferrules with choice of Ivorine/black Buffalo horn/Cocobolo or Boxwood mounts.
-Fully padded bellows.
+All sets are Fully Mounted: African Blackwood, Reid style decorated ferrules with choice of Ivorine/black Buffalo horn/Cocobolo or Boxwood mounts, as above.
+Padded bellows.
 Mammoth Ivory and Hand engraved silver can be supplied - please enquire for price and availability.

-All sets come with a copy of my best selling maintenance manual: 'The Smallpipes Survival Guide' All sets are name stamped and delivered complete with bellows and set up ready to play 'out-of-the-box'.
+All sets of Smallpipescome with a copy of my best selling maintenance manual: 'The Smallpipes Survival Guide' and are name stamped and delivered complete with bellows and set up ready to play 'out-of-the-box'.

 Bellows wood is dependant upon availability.
 At the present time Honduras Mahogany is being used.
 If you want a special wood for your bellows then please let me know and I will always do my best to find it for you.
-Bellows for 'Standard' sets will come without pads but these can be added at a little extra cost.
-Bellows for all other sets come with pads on both sides in with the quoted price.
 All bellows have my garment-proof inlet valve as standard.

 The Smallpipes Survival Guide.